 Reduce heat and simmer for about 10-15 minutes, until the peppers are tender.

 Add the cauliflower rice.
 Cook for 3-4 minutes, until cauliflower rice is tender.

 Video Showing How To Make Stuffed Pepper Soup:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Stuffed Pepper Soup!
+Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Stuffed Pepper Soup!